Poster Girl for Scoliosis: Ricarda’s Bracing Journey

 “I have a mum and two sisters that are German, so anything associated with Germany for me, is psychologically reassuring” says Tristan “and after meeting Debs and Sally, just with their demeanour and manner, they seemed so dedicated to their purpose.
 They seemed so focused on the kid and doing everything they could to help.
 After all the complexities and terminology, the main factor was that the brace had a window of opportunity, while Ricarda was young and growing, and obviously when that finished, a brace would only be able to maintain her spine shape, but not correct it.”

 For adolescent idiopathic scoliosis, bracing treatment depends on the severity of the curve and the flexibility and age of the patient.
-The Gensingen brace is a bespoke orthotic which improves the shape of the curve whilst the spine is flexible and will continue to do so until the patient is skeletally mature.
+The Gensingen Brace by Dr Weiss® is a bespoke orthotic which improves the shape of the curve whilst the spine is flexible and will continue to do so until the patient is skeletally mature.
 “Knowing that Ricarda still had a lot of growth, as she was twelve at the time – I couldn’t risk missing that opportunity” says Tristan.

 Role model for scoliosis treatment

 “You trust your heart, and the knowledge that you prepare yourself with, and whichever one is making you feel right is the one you go with.
 Obviously, I trusted Debs and Sally.
 They said that primarily the brace would help while Ricarda was growing, and there was no way that I could dismiss that.
 Straight away, then and there I paid the money and got the brace for Ricarda.”
 The Gensingen Brace by Dr Weiss®, unlike the Boston brace has pockets of space built within it, leaving room for the curved spine to move and for the patient to breathe into.
 Results can be noticed as early as 2 - 4 weeks.